ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ### Fraud prevention

 In order to prevent a malicious node from feeding the client incorrect history, the client must connect to multiple master nodes and compare the returned block checksums for the most recently accepted block.
 If all master nodes agree on the correct value, then the block header is considered valid.
 If the checksums differ, the client should reconnect to different master nodes (possibly bootstrapping through a seed node) and try again.
 The block number where the interesting transaction is included can be obtained in the same way - by multiple verification.
-In order to speed up repeated lookups, the client implementation may store block header data locally, after it has been verified from multiple sources.
+In order to speed up repeated look-ups, the client implementation may store block header data locally, after it has been verified from multiple sources.
 The maximum amount of data depends on the redacted window size and the block header size.
 At the time of writing, the block header size is calculated to be between 500 and 90000 bytes, depending on the number of transactions per block.
 With the redacted window of 20000 blocks, the cache size is estimated between 9.5 MB and 1.7 GB The latter may be prohibitive for embedded or mobile clients, so the number of cached block headers may be reduced to fit acceptable platform limits.

 ### Following the chain backward